jpalgon/Draft_Classification/README.md

 ## Overview

-My New York Jets are looking to gain additional insight into the most important area to improve their team...the NFL draft.
+My New York Jets are looking to gain additional insight into the most important area to improve their team...the NFL Draft.
 I am going to help Joe Douglas and the Jets front office better understand what types of players get drafted in the first and which ones do not.

 My data was web scraped from sports-reference.com and merged with the NFL_data Python package.
 The scraping took some time but once I found out the sites web scraping rules, I was able to set a sleep timer and properly run it all.